 What is Peninsula Recovery Education Center?

-Peninsula Recovery Education Center (REC) is a place where people who struggle with mental illness develop their own programs to enhance and support their recovery.
-The REC, a part of Peninsula Outpatient Services, provides a place for learning and support with students and trained staff.
-Sessions are eight weeks long.
-Classes meet five days a week, 9 a.m. – 3 p.m.
-Snacks and lunch are provided.
+Peninsula Recovery Education Center (REC) is a classroom-based environment where people who struggle with mental illness develop their own programs to enhance and support their recovery.
+The REC, a part of Peninsula Outpatient Services, provides a place for learning and support with REC members (students) and trained staff.
+Sessions are twelve weeks long.
+Classes meet five days a week, 9:15 a.m. – Noon or 1 p.m. – 3:45 p.m.
+Snacks and drinks are provided.

 What is Recovery and How Can I Join?